-GE offers an entry-level leadership program, Junior Officer Leadership Program, designed specifically for military officers.
+GE offers an early career leadership program, Junior Officer Leadership Program, designed specifically for military officers.
 The program is a unique opportunity to work in three 8-month rotations within a GE business... all 8 businesses now have a program.
 Qualified candidates, with exceptional military service, are selected to start their careers with GE in this two-year cross-functional program, including both on-the-job and formal classroom training.

 GE is honored to have over 10,000 U.S. military veterans continue their career with us.
 Building on our strong commitment to military veteran recruitment and development, we launched the GE Veterans Network in November 2009.